 What to Do

 Your kids will love the KidsQuest Children’s Museum in Bellevue.
 This interactive, hands-on museum is open on both Saturday and Sunday.
 If outside is more what the kids want, stop by the Kelsey Creek Park & Farm.
 The family can enjoy time with the animals, then take a walk on one of the many trails through the woods behind the barns.
 For a quiet retreat, a visit to the Seattle Japanese garden is in order.
+You can also watch lovely scenery and enjoy the view of sunset in Seattle.

 Where to Eat